sagwl96/Azure-Kinect-Samples/body-tracking-samples/simple_3d_viewer/README.md

 The Azure Kinect Body Tracking Simple3dViewer sample creates a 3d window that visualizes all the information provided by the body tracking SDK.

+## Build Info
+Point the independent project (second one other than the simple_3d_viewer - window_controller_3d) in Visual Studio to include header files from "sample_helper_includes" in order to build successfully

 ## Usage Info

 USAGE: simple_3d_viewer.exe SensorMode[NFOV_UNBINNED, WFOV_BINNED](optional) RuntimeMode[CPU, OFFLINE](optional)